pgatti86/smart-epd/README.md

 Look for spiffs folder in project, it contains two sub folders:

-- device: contains the device configurations in a json file generate your new device [uuid](https://it.wikipedia.org/wiki/Universally_unique_identifier) on this [page](https://www.uuidgenerator.net/)
+- device: contains the device configurations in a json file.
+Generate your new device [uuid](https://it.wikipedia.org/wiki/Universally_unique_identifier) on this [page](https://www.uuidgenerator.net/)

 ```json
 {